dwstats/141B-Final-Project/README.md

 The data directory has the JSON files used for each request.

+They were collected using json.dump, for example:

+import json

+with open('cum_cases.json', 'w') as f:
+    json.dump(js2, f)

 The notebooks directory has the Jupyter notebook writeup that goes into more detail of the code.